Trump Crashes A Wedding In New Jersey, Kisses The Bride

 In the video of the event, which you can see below, Trump told the crowd to “take care of” the bride and groom.
 He then shook the bride’s hand and pulled her in for a kiss.
 The crowd went wild.

-In case you were wondering if the bride and groom were annoyed at having the President of the United States crash their wedding – apparently they were thrilled.
+In case you were wondering if the bride and groom were annoyed at having the President of the United States crash their wedding – apparently, they were thrilled.
 Considering that they were members at a Trump property – a property whose fee to join is in the tens of thousands of dollars – yes, they were glad to have him there.
 On person could even be heard saying “Oh god” as Trump and Melania left the room.

 As it turns out, at that particular Trump property, according to an old brochure obtained by The New York Times, if Trump happens to show up “on your big day, he will likely stop in & congratulate the happy couple.”